 2) Consider open sourcing all solutions and publish the results for others across the globe to use and replicate.

+Fiscal Flexibility in Bureaucracies or the Public Sector.
 Getting bids and utilizing selection criteria that mask the traits of innovative contractors diminishes innovation center efficacy.
 Agility and failing fast are necessary in effective innovation offices because technology changes every three months or so.
 If the bidding process takes three months on average to process then everyone loses.
 Using small amounts of money quickly is rewarded with feedback that either signals success or failure.
 The ability to transfer money and make decisions quickly is tough in bureaucracies.

 Counter action: